Photo credit: Sami Davies

 I have blog, which gets on average less than 1 post per year.
 So far I mainly use it to try to convince everyone the probability of getting a perfect March Madness bracket is much much better than 1 in 9 quintillion.

-When I'm not teaching computer science or staring at a whiteboard, I'm usually playing intramural softball or watching UW sports.
+When I'm not teaching computer science or staring at a whiteboard, I do have hobbies!

 Oak, Robbie, Maureen, Erin, Anna, and Jennifer in rally caps for the last inning of an elimination game in the Summer 2019 IM playoffs.
 In keeping with team tradition, we did not rally.